 Your mouse driver can greatly impact the input.
 This is especially important while playing a video game.
 An outdated mouse driver may cause input lag.
 Issues like drag and drop not working would arise, too.
 So to prevent the inconvenience caused by these issues, you’re supposed to update your mouse driver.

 Here, we recommend Driver Easy as your great pick to update your drivers.
 It’s a useful tool that automatically recognizes your system and finds the correct drivers for it.
 You don’t need to risk downloading and installing the wrong driver and you don’t need to worry about making a mistake when installing.

 Here’s how you can automatically update your drivers with Driver Easy:

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version which comes with full support and a 30-day money-back guarantee.
-You’ll be prompted to upgrade when you click Update All).
+Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.

 After updating your drivers, restart your computer for them to take effect.

 Hopefully, you can successfully reinstall your mouse driver.
-If you have any ideas or questions, please leave us a comment below.
+If you have any ideas or questions, do not hesitate to leave us a comment below.